Louis Danziger

 Louis Danziger (born November 17, 1923) is an American graphic designer and design educator.
 He is most strongly associated with the late modern movement in graphic design, and with a community of designers from various disciplines working in Southern California in the mid-twentieth century.
 He is noted for his iconoclastic approach to design, and for introducing the principles of European constructivism to the American advertising vernacular.

 In 1998, Danziger was awarded the AIGA Gold Medal for "standards of excellence over a lifetime of work."

-Danziger retired from design more than 20 years ago to work as a consultant and educator.
+Danziger retired from design work in the early 1970s, to work as a consultant and educator.
 He has held faculty positions with ArtCenter, Chouinard, CalArts and Harvard University.

 Early life

 Louis Danziger was born on November 17, 1923, in Brooklyn, and raised in The Bronx, New York.

 At age eleven, Danziger was enrolled in courses in art and poster design run by the Federal Art Project: "Their art classes turned me into a designer," Danziger later said.
 He began to browse the German design magazine Gebrauchsgraphik, which was available at the Fordham Public Library, and which he later credited with piquing his interest in typography, and with establishing his high visual standards.
 As an art major at Evander Childs High School, Danziger received a free student membership to the Museum of Modern Art: as a consequence Danziger was exposed to the modern-art movements of Futurism, Constructivism, and Dadaism, and studied the work of Picasso, Matisse, and Klee.

 Danziger prepared for a career as a commercial artist.
 As a teenager, he worked as an apprentice at United Litho Company and silkscreen shop S&K. He also worked as a stage designer at Berkshire Country Club in the Catskill Mountains, and as an assistant to the art director at Delehanty Institute.

 After high school, Danziger served in the Army in the South Pacific (New Guinea, the Admiralties, the Philippines, and Japan), where he was a Staff Sergeant and worked as a radio operator and communication chief, from 1943 through 1945.

 He turned 100 on November 17, 2023.